kentor/www.kentor.dev/_posts/2014-05-31-clipping-backgrounds-with-css-masks.md

 layout: post
 title: Clipping backgrounds using css masks
 ---
-This article shows a css technique for clipping the background of a block element to expose the background behind it.
+This article shows a css technique for clipping the background of a block element to expose the background underneath it.
 The result looks something like this:

 <style>
 #container {